 3. Management Consultants

 If you are a management consultant your risks could include giving the wrong information, bad information, or outdated information.
-Insurance for management consulting can protect you from the repercussions of those risks, which are expensive claims.
+Management consultant insurance can protect you from the repercussions of those risks, which are expensive claims.

 In addition to expensive claims, you could experience a reputation crisis.
 When you have management consulting insurance it can help boost your credibility and show that you are a professional willing to work with a client to remedy the problem.